 The Impact of Energy-Efficient Office Lighting Strategies on Employee Satisfaction and Productivity

 This experiment, conducted for PacifiCorp, Inc., investigated the effect of recently-developed energy-efficient office lighting strategies on employee performance, affective mood, and acceptance.
-To undertake this experiment three energy-efficient lighting strategies and one standard control system were installed at the Lighting Design Lab in Seattle, Washington.
+Energy conservation is a strong and influential mechanism for preserving natural resources and, in the future, our lives, best writing services has prepared for you an article on this topic at https://best-writing-service.com/ To undertake this experiment three energy-efficient lighting strategies and one standard control system were installed at the Lighting Design Lab in Seattle, Washington.
 Twenty-four office employees were rotated in a counterbalanced order through these office-labs, spending approximately an hour and a half in each one.
 While they were in the office-labs, the subjects worked on five computer-presented tasks, including a typing test, entering data on a spreadsheet, detecting errors in a written test, reading for content and responding to questions on a personality inventory and lighting strategy evaluation.

 The outcome of this experiment revealed there were significant differences between the office lighting strategies in terms of employee satisfaction.
 However, with the exception of the reading for content test, the lighting strategies had a relatively modest impact on the subject's performance on the cognitive/intellectual tasks employed in the study.
 The lighting conditions also had relatively little influence on their overall mood state while working in the office-labs.
 Our findings indicated that the subjects' initial reaction to the office lighting strategies tended to dissipate over time, so that with continued exposure to these conditions, they were likely to adapt to the new lighting conditions and display few changes in their performance or affective mood. this study was instrumental in helping PacifiCorp design efficient office lighting systems throughout the Northwest.